AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-inner.md

 3. It verifies that the private call requests include:

    - All requests from the previous iteration's public inputs excluding the top one.
-   - All requests present in the private function circuit's public inputs, appended to the above in **reverse** order.
+   - All requests present in the private call data, appended to the above in **reverse** order.

    > Ensuring the chronological execution of call requests is vital, requiring them to be arranged in reverse order.
 This becomes particularly crucial when calling a contract deployed earlier within the same transaction.